krisi0505/Applications-of-finite-automata-project/README.md

 # Applications of finite automata project
-The goal of the project was to construct a minimal deterministic finite automata by a given regular expression extended with operations for intersection, complement, reversal and difference.
+The goal of the project was to construct a minimal deterministic finite automaton by a given regular expression extended with operations for intersection, complement, reversal and difference.

 I have used the power set construction algorithm for determinisation and the Hopcroft's algorithm for minimization.
 I managed to do the extended operations using De Morgan's laws.